solana-labs/oyster/packages/governance/README.md

 In order to build the common package and governance run:

-`yarn && yarn bootstrap && yarn build --scope @oyster/common --scope governance`
+`yarn && yarn bootstrap && yarn build --scope @oyster/common --scope @solana/governance-sdk --scope governance`

 Then run: